A Momentum-Resolved X-ray Thomson Scattering Benchmark of Electronic-Response Models in Warm Dense Aluminium

+Our measurements provide clear experimental evidence that UEG-based Chihara-type models~\cite{Chihara_JPhysF1987,Gregori_PRE_2003} break down even for aluminium, long regarded as a prototypical nearly free-electron metal, when driven into the warm dense regime under independently diagnosed conditions.
+Because such models are widely used to infer density and temperature from XRTS spectra in high-energy-density experiments~\cite{Kraus2025, Glenzer_PRL_2007,vorberger2025roadmapwarmdensematter}, our results demonstrate that their application to warm dense aluminium at the probed densities and temperatures leads to a systematic, model-dependent bias in the inferred thermodynamic conditions and derived transport properties. \textit{Ab initio} approaches, such as finite-temperature time-dependent density-functional theory (TDDFT), should therefore be preferred wherever computationally feasible for quantitative XRTS interpretation under comparable warm dense matter conditions~\cite{Betti2016,Hurricane_RMP_2023,Ignition_PRL_2024}.

+Together with the independently constrained thermodynamic state and full momentum coverage, the present data set -- including tabulated peak positions and complete spectral comparisons provided in the Supplemental Material~\cite{SM} (Sec.~S4) -- constitutes, to our knowledge, the first momentum-resolved benchmark for testing and developing dynamic exchange-correlation kernels and data-driven functionals in warm dense matter~\cite{Dornheim_PRL_2020_ESA,dornheim2025unraveling}.
+The European XFEL platform demonstrated here can now be extended to other elements, higher temperatures, and time-resolved shock sequences, enabling systematic precision validation of state-of-the-art many-body theories under extreme conditions.

-D.S.
-Bespalov prepared the targets, performed the experiment together with U. Zastrau and T. Gawne, analysed the experimental data and wrote the initial manuscript draft, with further writing and editing contributions from T.R.
-Preston, Z.A.
-Moldabekov, and T. Gawne.
-U. Zastrau and D. Kraus provided supervision and contributed to experimental design, preparation, and analysis.
-K. Appel, M. Andrzejewski, C. Baehtz, E. Brambrink, O. Humphries, H. Höppner, A. Pelka, JP.
-Schwinkendorf, C. Strohm, and M. Tang did the experimental design and set-up.
-T.R.
-Preston contributed to experimental design, preparation, and analysis, and, together with D. Kraus, led the larger community campaign.
-O. Humphries established the online data processing.
-T. Gawne contributed to the experiment, post-experimental data analysis, manuscript editing, and performed ray tracing simulations.
-M. Masruri, M. Toncian and T. Toncian operated the DiPOLE laser.
-E. Brambrink and A. Descamps calibrated the VISAR.
-M. Röper glued the ablators to the Al targets.
-Z.A.
-Moldabekov performed TDDFT, DFT-MD, RPA (UEG), and LFC (UEG) simulations, and supported theoretical analysis.
-M. Meshhal performed DFT-MD simulations and participated in theoretical analysis.
-N.A.
-Pukhareva recorded the reference spectrum used for XRD spectrometer calibration with the XRD diffractometer at Ruhr University Bochum.
-All authors participated in the manuscript preparation.
+D.S.B. prepared targets, performed the experiment, analyzed the data, and drafted the manuscript with U.Z., T.G., and T.R.P..
+T.R.P., Z.A.M., and T.G. contributed to analysis and writing.
+O.S.H., D.K., and T.R.P. supervised and contributed to experimental design, preparation, and analysis.
+K.A., M.A., C.B., E.B., O.S.H., H.H., A.P., J.-P.S., C.S., M.T. and T.R.P. set up the experiment; O.S.H. established online data processing.
+T.G. performed ray-tracing simulations.
+M.\,Masruri, M.\,Toncian, and T.\,Toncian operated the DiPOLE laser.
+E.B.\ and A.D. calibrated the VISAR.
+M.R. prepared the ablators.
+Z.A.M. performed TDDFT, DFT-MD, RPA, and LFC simulations; M.\,Meshhal performed DFT-MD; both supported theoretical analysis.
+N.A.P. recorded the XRD reference spectrum.
+All authors discussed the results and edited the manuscript.